ChainAgnostic/CAIPs/CAIPs/caip-x.md

 "credentialSubject":
 {
   "id": "did:snap:CLwZocaUEbDErtQAsybaudZDJq65a8AwlEFgkGUpmAQ="
+  "securityReview": {
+    "result": "Critical",
+    "findings": [
+      {
-  "findings": "Critical",
+        "criticity": "Critical",
+        "description": "Private key leak"
+      },
+      {
+        "criticity": "Medium",
+        "description": "Buffer Overflow"
+      },
+    ],
-  "reportURI": "ipfs://123...",
+  "reportURI": "ipfs://123..."
+  }
   "applicableSoftwareSecurityCredential": ["<CID>"]
 },
 "proof": {}
 ```
-- *Enum for `findings`:  "None", "Low", "Medium", "Critical".*
+- *Enum for `result`, and `findings`:  "None", "Low", "Medium", "Critical".*
-- *Content for `reportURI`:  URI to a standard JSON document.*
+- *Content for `reportURI` (optional):  URI to any additional security report.*

-`Findings` corresponds to the highest security findings in the code, the findings details can be found in the full security `report`.
+`result` corresponds to the highest security findings in the code, the findings details can be found in `findings`.

 A security assertion can be based on another one (`applicableSoftwareSecurityCredential`) in order to reuse previous assessments to limit the assertion to the gap between two software component versions.